Pelham-Lab/rhythmidia/README.md

 ```console
 python -c "import rhythmidia; rhythmidia.openAndRun()"
 ```
-    NOTE: The terminal window used to launch Rhythmidia must remain open while the program is in use.
+<br />  NOTE: The terminal window used to launch Rhythmidia must remain open while the program is in use.

 ---